StefanJesenko/StefanJesenko/README.md

 I'm currently in my 3. year of education at the IMS Baden to become a software engineer.

 ## currently learning
-In my free time I'm educating myself about the topic of AI, because this is the field that I want to work on and progress in the future.
+In my free time I'm educating myself on the topics AI and frameworks like Angular and spring boot.

 ## Projects at other schools